 Community Colleges of Spokane does not provide living accommodations for students.
-Students may call the Student Activities Office at SCC 509-533-8657, or the Student-Funded Programs Office at SFCC, 509-533-3553, for information.
+Students may call the Student Activities Office at SCC 509-533-8657, Student-Funded Programs Office at SFCC 509-533-3553, or the WorkForce Program Office at 509-533-3599 for information.
 Students also may consult the housing bulletin board, local newspapers or rental agencies for listings.
 Parents are encouraged to help the prospective student find acceptable housing within the Spokane area.